Humana (NYSE:HUM) Shares Up 0.1%

 Check Out Our Latest Analysis on Humana

-Humana (NYSE:HUM – Get Free Report) last posted its earnings results on Thursday, January 25th.
-The insurance provider reported ($0.11) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.76 by ($0.87).
-The firm had revenue of $26.46 billion during the quarter, compared to analyst estimates of $25.47 billion.
-Humana had a net margin of 2.34% and a return on equity of 19.44%.
+Humana (NYSE:HUM – Get Free Report) last released its earnings results on Thursday, January 25th.
+The insurance provider reported ($0.11) earnings per share for the quarter, missing the consensus estimate of $0.76 by ($0.87).
+Humana had a return on equity of 19.44% and a net margin of 2.34%.
+The business had revenue of $26.46 billion for the quarter, compared to analysts’ expectations of $25.47 billion.
+During the same quarter last year, the company posted $1.62 earnings per share.
 The business’s quarterly revenue was up 17.9% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.62 earnings per share.
-On average, equities research analysts anticipate that Humana Inc. will post 16.02 earnings per share for the current year.
+Sell-side analysts predict that Humana Inc. will post 16.02 EPS for the current fiscal year.

 Humana Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 26th.
-Stockholders of record on Friday, March 29th will be issued a dividend of $0.885 per share.
-This represents a $3.54 annualized dividend and a dividend yield of 1.12%.
-The ex-dividend date of this dividend is Wednesday, March 27th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 26th.
+Investors of record on Friday, March 29th will be given a dividend of $0.885 per share.
+The ex-dividend date is Wednesday, March 27th.
+This represents a $3.54 annualized dividend and a yield of 1.11%.
 Humana’s dividend payout ratio (DPR) is presently 17.86%.

-In other Humana news, Director Jorge S. Mesquita bought 545 shares of the stock in a transaction dated Tuesday, February 20th.
-The shares were bought at an average cost of $367.09 per share, with a total value of $200,064.05.
-Following the completion of the acquisition, the director now owns 2,578 shares of the company’s stock, valued at $946,358.02.
-The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-0.29% of the stock is currently owned by company insiders.
+In other news, Director Jorge S. Mesquita purchased 545 shares of the company’s stock in a transaction on Tuesday, February 20th.
+The stock was bought at an average cost of $367.09 per share, for a total transaction of $200,064.05.
+Following the completion of the purchase, the director now directly owns 2,578 shares of the company’s stock, valued at approximately $946,358.02.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.29% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Norges Bank bought a new position in Humana during the fourth quarter worth $676,800,000.
-Sanders Capital LLC bought a new stake in Humana in the 4th quarter valued at about $489,300,000.
-Starboard Value LP acquired a new position in Humana during the 1st quarter worth approximately $421,332,000.
-Putnam Investments LLC increased its holdings in shares of Humana by 550.3% during the fourth quarter.
-Putnam Investments LLC now owns 875,489 shares of the insurance provider’s stock valued at $400,808,000 after acquiring an additional 740,858 shares in the last quarter.
-Finally, Ameriprise Financial Inc. raised its position in shares of Humana by 35.9% during the third quarter.
-Ameriprise Financial Inc. now owns 1,523,835 shares of the insurance provider’s stock worth $741,409,000 after purchasing an additional 402,559 shares during the period.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+State Street Corp grew its stake in shares of Humana by 0.5% in the first quarter.
+State Street Corp now owns 5,708,167 shares of the insurance provider’s stock valued at $2,776,072,000 after buying an additional 25,832 shares in the last quarter.
+Geode Capital Management LLC grew its stake in shares of Humana by 0.8% in the first quarter.
+Geode Capital Management LLC now owns 2,234,477 shares of the insurance provider’s stock valued at $1,082,060,000 after buying an additional 16,692 shares in the last quarter.
+Morgan Stanley grew its stake in shares of Humana by 6.2% in the third quarter.
+Morgan Stanley now owns 2,040,896 shares of the insurance provider’s stock valued at $992,938,000 after buying an additional 119,760 shares in the last quarter.
+Ameriprise Financial Inc. grew its stake in shares of Humana by 35.9% in the third quarter.
+Ameriprise Financial Inc. now owns 1,523,835 shares of the insurance provider’s stock valued at $741,409,000 after buying an additional 402,559 shares in the last quarter.
+Finally, Norges Bank acquired a new stake in shares of Humana in the fourth quarter valued at about $676,800,000.
 92.38% of the stock is currently owned by institutional investors and hedge funds.

 Humana Inc, together with its subsidiaries, provides medical and specialty insurance products in the United States.
 It operates through two segments, Insurance and CenterWell.
 The company offers medical and supplemental benefit plans to individuals.
 It has a contract with Centers for Medicare and Medicaid Services to administer the Limited Income Newly Eligible Transition prescription drug plan program; and contracts with various states to provide Medicaid, dual eligible, and long-term support services benefits.